Beyond the Bakushinskii veto: Regularising linear inverse problems without knowing the noise distribution: Abstract

 \section{Abstract}

-This article deals with the solution of an ill-posed equation $K\hat{x}=\hat{y}$ for a given compact linear operator $K$ on separable Hilbert spaces.
-Often, one only has a corrupted version $y^{\delta}$ of $\hat{y}$ at hand and the Bakushinskii veto tells us, that we are not able to solve the equation if we do not know the noise level $\| \hat{y}-y^{\delta}\|$.
+This article deals with the solution of linear ill-posed equations in Hilbert spaces.
+Often, one only has a corrupted measurement of the right hand side at hand and the Bakushinskii veto tells us, that we are not able to solve the equation if we do not know the noise level.
 But in applications it is ad hoc unrealistic to know the error of a measurement.
 In practice, the error of a measurement may often be estimated through averaging of multiple measurements.
-In this paper, we integrate a natural approach to that in our analysis, ending up with a scheme allowing to solve the ill-posed equation without any specific assumption for the error distribution of the measurement.\\ More precisely, we consider noisy but multiple measurements $Y_1,...,Y_n$ of the true value $\hat{y}$.
-Furthermore, assuming that the noisy measurements are unbiased and independently and identically distributed according to an unknown distribution, the natural approach would be to use $(Y_1+..+Y_n)/n$ as an approximation to $\hat{y}$ with the estimated error $s_n/\sqrt{n}$, where $s_n$ is an estimation of the standard deviation of one measurement.
-We study whether and in what sense this natural approach converges.
-In particular, we show that using the discrepancy principle yields, in a certain sense, optimal convergence rates. \keywords{linear inverse problems \and filter based regularisation \and stochastic noise \and discrepancy principle \and optimality}
+We integrated that in our anlaysis and obtained convergence to the true solution, with the only assumption that the measurements are unbiased, independent and identically distributed according to an unknown distribution. \keywords{linear inverse problems \and filter based regularisation \and stochastic noise \and discrepancy principle \and optimality}